 Upon its release,the book received wide acclaim for its daring structure and intellectual ambition.
 Critics praised its interwoven perspectives, its meditations on consciousness, and its prescience in dramatizing the logic of contemporary tech culture.
 Others viewed its multiplicity as disorienting and its characters as fleeting.
 But the novel’s risk-taking stands out in a climate often dominated by conventional storytelling.

 In its ambition and reach, The Candy House extends the possibilities of the novel form.
-It does not consolidate its meanings into singular takeaways.
-Instead, it leaves behind a lattice of unfinished inquiries, modeled in fiction, yet shaped by the unrelenting logic of real life.
+It does not consolidate its argument into singular takeaways.
+Instead, it leaves behind a lattice of unfinished inquiries, modeled in fiction, yet animated by the unrelenting logic of real life.

 Further Reading